 Bobsled Track in Sarajevo by Taxi

-- Turn your back on hotel, walk through car park and the road on right
+- Turn your back on the hotel, walk through the car park and the road on the right.

 Bobsled Track Tours in Sarajevo

 If hiking isn’t your thing, and the public transport route puts the fear in you, you could take a tour with a local company.